 Loan applications are the textbook use case for document workflow automation.
 Each application involves bank statements, tax returns, IDs, proof of income, and employment verification.
 Manual processing takes hours per application.
 Automated workflows process the same documents in minutes, validate data across documents, and route exceptions to the right analyst.

-Document automation for financial services teams typically see 80%+ reduction in processing time with consistent accuracy improvements.
+Financial services teams typically see 80%+ reduction in processing time with consistent accuracy improvements.

 Insurance